compute ptm/atom command

 Currently, there are seven lattice structures PTM recognizes:

-The value of the PTM structure will be 0 for atoms not in the specified compute group.
+The value of the PTM structure will be 0 for unknown types and -1 for atoms not in the specified compute group.
 The choice of structures to search for can be specified using the “structures” argument, which is a hyphen-separated list of structure keywords.
 Two convenient pre-set options are provided:

 The ‘default’ setting detects the same structures as the Common Neighbor Analysis method.
 The ‘all’ setting searches for all structure types.
-A small performance penalty is incurred for the diamond structures, so it is not recommended to use this option if it is known that the simulation does not contain diamond structures.
+A performance penalty is incurred for the diamond and graphene structures, so it is not recommended to use this option if it is known that the simulation does not contain these structures.

 PTM identifies structures using two steps.
 First, a graph isomorphism test is used to identify potential structure matches.
 Next, the deviation is computed between the local structure (in the simulation) and a template of the ideal lattice structure.
 The deviation is calculated as: